 - Optional: grated lime zest for decoration

 - Optional: fresh or canned fruit (see variations)

 *You may be tempted to use bottled lime juice for this recipe, but I strongly recommend fresh-squeezed; only the fresh product will provide the bright, punchy flavor that this cake deserves.

-Mix the freshly-squeezed lime juice, the evaporated milk and the condensed milk thoroughly, either in a blender, with an electric mixer or with a vigorously-wielded whisk.
+Mix the freshly-squeezed lime juice, the evaporated milk, and the condensed milk thoroughly, either in a blender, with an electric mixer or with a vigorously-wielded whisk.

-Cover the bottom of a 9-inch round baking pan (or other shape of similar volume—see notes below) with a layer of Maria cookies.
+Cover the bottom of a 9-inch round baking pan (or another shape of similar volume—see notes below) with a layer of Maria cookies.
 Feel free to break some of the cookies to fit into nooks and crannies, but don’t obsess over this; as long as the bottom of the pan is reasonably covered, you’re good.

-Pour about one fifth of the milk/juice mixture over the cookies, spreading it out evenly with a spoon or rubber spatula.
+Pour about one-fifth of the milk/juice mixture over the cookies, spreading it out evenly with a spoon or rubber spatula.